- Arsenic is naturally present at high levels in the groundwater of a number of countries.

 High-risk populations should also be monitored for early signs of arsenic poisoning – usually skin problems.

-The WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation monitors progress towards global targets on drinking water.
-Under the new 2030 Agenda for Sustainable Development, the proposed indicator of "safely managed drinking water services" calls for tracking the population accessing drinking water which is free of faecal contamination and priority chemical contaminants, including arsenic.
+The WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene monitors progress towards global targets on drinking water.
+Under the new 2030 Agenda for Sustainable Development, the indicator of "safely managed drinking water services" calls for tracking the population accessing drinking water which is free of faecal contamination and priority chemical contaminants, including arsenic.